 - Use the right accounting system.
 Most businesses use either a cash-based or accrual-based system.
 With the cash-based system, you count income when you receive money and expenses when you pay them.
-This is usually the best bookkeeping for truck drivers system.
+If you’re using an online payment program like Paypal or Venmo, this may be the system you use.
+Regardless of the system you use, make sure it’s secure and check it often.

 - Maintain your books daily.
 This is essential to having an accurate picture of where your business is going money-wise.
-Once you’ve set up your system, keeping the books should only take a few minutes a day.
+Once you’ve set up your system, keeping the books by making sure you’ve entered your daily expenses should only take a few minutes a day.
+Then, if you lose that receipt, at least you’ve got the record in your files.
+The smartest way is to use a system you can access from your cab, wherever you are.

 - Use a banking account with a month-end cutoff.
 This is one of the most overlooked rules of bookkeeping for truck drivers.
 Yet it’s also one of the most important, since coordinating your monthly records will prevent mistakes and misunderstandings.

 - Keep your books audit-proof.
 This applies to both IRS and state fuel tax matters.
 Maintain separate checking accounts for your personal and business expenses.
 Save receipts for every business-related purchase.
-In fact, you may want to create digital copies of each receipt by scanning them into your computer.
-That way, if the tax collector does come a-calling, you’ll have all your ducks in a row.
+Many truckers use only credit and debit cards to track their expenses, but

-- Use the right bookkeeping for truck drivers Of all the tips in this article, this one is the most vital.
-It’s also why we highly recommend TruckingOffice.
+- Use the right bookkeeping for truck drivers.
+Of all the tips in this article, this one is the most vital.
+It’s also why we highly recommend TruckingOffice PRO.
 Our product was built by truckers for truckers.
 It offers important features that general-purpose programs just can’t match, ones that can make all the difference when it comes to your trucking business.

-Find out for yourself how good TruckingOffice is by taking it for a free 30-day test drive starting today.
+Find out for yourself how good TruckingOffice PRO is by taking it for a free test drive starting today.
 For further information, please contact us.

 How Trucking Management Software Helps with Bookkeeping